 Bee Balm (Monarda fistulosa) A very fragrant plant, while it is growing and after it has been cut.
 Bee balm flowers attract hummingbirds and butterflies.
 Each tube-shaped flower has a specialized lower landing pad to assist busy pollinators.
 Deer and rabbits tend to leave this plant alone.
-Bee balm is an attractive flowering herb with spicy edible flowers.
+We have found that planting Bee Balm near beans will keep the deer away!
+Bee balm is an attractive flowering herb with spicy edible flowers!

 Planting Instructions: Sow indoors late February to mid-March after 4-5 weeks of cold stratification, or direct sow in early spring when only a light frost is still possible.
 Lightly cover seeds with soil.
 Thin or space transplants 18-24 inches apart.
 Seeds can also be directly sown in October.
 Optimal soil temperature for germination is 15-21°C. Seeds sprout in 10-40 days.